quan-to/chevron/README.md

 Building
 ========

+# For Windows
-For Windows just use the newest version of Visual Studio and hit build.
+Just use the newest version of Visual Studio and hit build.
 You should have a executable in folder `bin/Debug` or `bin/Release`.

+# For Linux
-For Linux you will need `mono` and `nuget`.
+You will need `mono` and `nuget`.
 On `Ubuntu 16.04` you can run:
 ```bash
 sudo apt install mono-complete nuget
 git clone https://github.com/quan-to/remote-signer